|Synonyms||6-[4-(1-Cyclohexyl-1H-tetrazol-5-yl)butoxy]-3,4-dihydro-2(1H)-quinolinone, OPC 21, OPC 13013, Pletaal, Pletal|

 |Functions||Used to treat Atherosclerosis, Takayasu arteritis, Thromboangiitis obliterans, Chronic arterial occlusion due to diabetes, takayasu arteritis,thromboangiitis obliterans, chronic arterial occlusion due to diabetes|

 Cilostazol is a quinolinone derivative first developed as an anti-thrombotic agent, inhibiting ADP-dependent platelet aggregation.
-It regulates cell proliferation, stimulates cyclic adenosine monophosphate (cAMP) level and induces cyclic AMP-dependent protein kinase.
+It regulates cell proliferation, stimulates cyclic adenosine monophosphate (cAMP) level, and induces cyclic AMP-dependent protein kinase.
 This is mediated by selective and specific inhibition of cyclic nucleotide phosphodiesterase (IC50 = 200 nM).
 Because of its effects on platelets, cilostazol is useful in various conditions, including peripheral artery disease, stroke, and post-stent stenosis.
-It is metabolized to products which also affect platelet aggregation by cytochrome P450 (CYP) isoforms CYP3A4, CYP3A5, and CYP1B1.
+It is metabolized to products that also affect platelet aggregation by cytochrome P450 (CYP) isoforms CYP3A4, CYP3A5, and CYP1B1.

 - Used to treat chronic arterial disease and intermittent claudication

 - Used to reduce Madin–Darby cell line (MDCK) proliferation through c-Myc down-regulation

 - Suri, A., et al.: J. Clin.
 Pharmacol., 38, 144 (1998), Park, S.-W., et al.: Am.
 J. Cardiol., 84, 511 (1999), Tsuchikane, E., et al.: Circulation, 100, 21 (1999).